- What is the Backyard Bounty Co-op (BBC)?

 Who should join Backyard Bounty Co-op?

-Anyone with a genuine interest in market gardening, a willingness to translate their interest into action, and a commitment to providing quality, earth-friendly produce or nursery stock should consider becoming a member.
+Anyone with a genuine interest in market gardening, a willingness to translate their interest into action, and a commitment to providing quality, earth-friendly produce, nursery stock honey, flowers or value added items should consider becoming a member.
 Whether someone has five acres or five square feet, we are eager for members who are passionate about growing good food and want to bring their sustainable, urban-raised bounty to market.

 Why should I join Backyard Bounty Co-op?
 What are the benefits of membership?

-As a Backyard Bounty member, the primary benefit is the ability to access direct marketing opportunities without navigating the administrative, logistical, and financial challenges of operating a market booth.
-Backyard Bounty as an entity will handle the organization, set-up, take-down, staffing, and advertising of vendor booths at a variety of venues.
+As a Backyard Bounty member, the primary benefit is the ability to access direct marketing opportunities without navigating the administrative, logistical, and financial challenges of operating a market booth by yourself.
+As a collective, these responsibilities are spread out to each member, taking on a particular task that he or she feels comfortable with.

 Backyard Bounty provides accounting and marketing management for all products sold through the Co-op as well as general support for members’ farming enterprises.
 Members are able to increase their capacity through pooling resources, knowledge, information, and even purchasing power.
 They also benefit from a supportive community of like-minded farmers, plant-lovers, and entrepreneurs.